AndySitc/ImVerif-detector/README.md

 ## 1. Download Pre-trained Model Weights

 Before running predictions, you must download the pre-trained model weights.

-Please ensure that at least **45 GB** of free disk space is available before proceeding with the environment setup and model installation.

 To download and install the model weights, simply run the following command from the root of the repository: